Atif-24/Office-Building-Electrical-Design/README.md

 ## Conclusion

 The "Office Building Electrical Design" project provided me with an invaluable learning experience, allowing me to develop proficiency in AutoCAD, gain practical knowledge of electrical design principles, and apply lighting simulation using Dialux Evo.
 It was a journey of exploration into various aspects of electrical design to create a well-rounded lighting layout for office spaces.
-As a solo project, it challenged me to take on various tasks independently and fostered humility in acknowledging that there is always more to learn and improve upon in the field of electrical design.
+As a solo project with the guidance of the "Ultimate Electrical Design Course from Zero to Hero," it challenged me to take on various tasks

+ independently and fueled my passion for continuous learning and improvement in the field of electrical design.